 According to Kentucky’s Constitution, property owners who are 65 or older are eligible to receive a homestead exemption.
 If you are eligible, the amount of the exemption is subtracted from your property’s assessed value – so you will pay less property tax.

 According to Kentucky statutes, the exemption amount is reviewed every two years to reflect the increase in the cost of living index used by the United States Department of Labor.
-For the 2018 tax year, the exemption amount is $37,600.
+The current exemption amount is $40,500.

 Only one exemption is allowed per household.
 When an application is approved, it is valid for subsequent years as long as the original applicant owns and lives on the property.
 If the property is sold, the seller should contact the PVA office to advise of the address change.
 The exemption will be taken off the old property, and they will then be able to re-apply for their new address.